August 2, 2018

 Refinancing Student Loans With Bad Credit

 Student loan refinancing is a process that allows people with existing student loan debt to replace their current student loan balance with another one, usually with better repayment terms and lower interest rates.
 Essentially, student loan refinancing works by having the borrower take out a new loan to immediately repay their existing student debt.
 That new loan is then repaid on new terms negotiated by the borrower and their lender.
+It’s important to note that by refinancing any federal loans you have, you will lose access to those federal benefits.
+Be sure to carefully consider your options.

-Student loan refinancing is done through private lenders, who may offer refinancing on both, federal and private student loans.
+Student loan refinancing is done through private lenders, who may offer refinancing on both federal and private student loans.
 For this reason, your credit score is important when it comes to refinancing.
 A high credit score will make you eligible for lower interest rates and better repayment terms.
 However, even with a low credit score, it may still be possible to improve the terms of your existing student loans through refinancing as long as the economic background or your own credit score have improved since you first took out those loans.
 Federal student loan interest rates are fixed, so in economic times of low-interest rates, the refinancing rates available may still be a better deal.

 Please note that the information provided on this website is provided on a general basis and may not apply to your own specific individual needs, goals, financial position, experience, etc. LendKey does not guarantee that the information provided on any third-party website that LendKey offers a hyperlink to is up-to-date and accurate at the time you access it, and LendKey does not guarantee that information provided on such external websites (and this website) is best-suited for your particular circumstances.
 Therefore, you may want to consult with an expert (financial adviser, school financial aid office, etc.) before making financial decisions that may be discussed on this website.